 Ingredients - Notes & Substitutions

-Garnish: Thai basil leaves make a great finishing herb as they add a citrusy fresh flavor to the curry.
+- Finishing: Thai basil leaves make a great finishing herb, adding a citrusy, fresh flavor to the curry.
 If you cannot find them, use regular basil leaves or cilantro instead and tear them into smaller pieces before adding them.
+A light squeeze of lime juice balances all the flavors.
+Optionally, to give it a restaurant-style sweetness, add a teaspoon or more of brown sugar or palm sugar.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-How to Make Thai Massaman Curry
+How to Make Massaman Curry

 How to Make Pot-in-Pot Rice with Curry